O1ahmad/ansible-role-kafka/README.md

 - Kafka makes use of the Apache [log4j](https://logging.apache.org/log4j/2.x/) logging system for organizing and managing each of its main and sub-component logging facilities.
 As such, individual settings can be applied on a global or per-component basis by defining configuration settings associated with various aspects of the logging process.

-By default, log4j loads a `log4j.properties` file, underneath Kafka's main `{{ kafka_home }}/config/` directory by default, which consists of line-delimited properties expressing a key-value pair representing a desired configuration.
+By default, log4j loads a `log4j.properties` file, underneath Kafka's main `{{ kafka_home }}/config` directory, which consists of line-delimited properties expressing a key-value pair representing a desired configuration.

-Each line to be rendered in the file can be expressed as an entry within a list of dicts, contained within `log4j_properties`, consisting of a hash containing an *optional* `comment` field and list of associated key-value pairs:
+Each line to be rendered in the file can be expressed as an entry within a list of dicts, contained within `log4j_properties`, consisting of a hash containing an *optional* `comment` field and list of associated key-value pairs encapsulated under a `settings` key root:

   ```yaml
   log4j2_properties: